How Long Does It Take To Learn To Sail?

 If you ever feel completely confident that you are an excellent sailor and have total control over your boat, get ready to be brought down a peg.
 Sailing never leaves any sailor too confident for too long.

-Every sailor has to find a point at which they are ready to go off on their own or begin taking greater risks in their sailing.
 Only you can know when it is time for you to feel greater confidence as a sailor.
 However, there are a few key skills to have mastered before you are ready to call yourself a sailor:

 • You have handled your boat well in inclement conditions.
 Few sailors find it very difficult to handle their boat in ideal conditions.
 The challenge comes when conditions are not as favorable.
 Before you can feel confident in your skills as a sailor, you need to have handled your boat in rough and stormy seas and difficult winds.